 '''

 import sys

 if getattr(sys, 'frozen', False) and hasattr(sys, 'MEIPASS'):

 print('running in a PyInstaller bundle')

-'''

-'''

 else:

 print('running in a normal Python process')

 '''

 When a bundled app starts up, the bootloader sets the sys.frozen attribute and stores the absolute path to the bundle folder in sys.\MEIPASS.
-For a one-folder bundle, this is the path to that folder.
+For a one-folder bundle, this is the path to the \internal folder within the bundle.
 For a one-file bundle, this is the path to the temporary folder created by the bootloader (see How the One-File Program Works).